-Cheap eats London might sound like a contradiction, since it’s no secret that the city can be expensive.
-But while prices can run high, London is a huge city, which also means there are endless choices for every kind of budget.
+London has a reputation for being expensive, and honestly, it’s not totally undeserved.
+But here’s the thing, while prices can run high, London is a huge city, which also means there are endless choices for every kind of budget.

 In this guide, I’ll focus on the spots most travelers are likely to spend their time: central London, mostly within Zone 1.
-Of course, there are great places scattered all over the city, but these options will be your best bet without straying too far from the main sights.
+Of course, there are great places scattered all over the city, but these options will be your best bet for cheap eats in London without straying too far from the main sights.

 📍 Quick Picks: Best Cheap Eats Central London